-Serbia: New electricity price increase of 15% under IMF suggestion9.
-March 2015. / News Serbia Energy
+Serbia: New electricity price increase of 15% under IMF suggestion, News Serbia Energy

 Due to the legal procedure for electricity price increase, higher bills will arrive in three months.
 Kilowatt price higher by 15 percent.
 New levy in the form of excise introduction.

 CONSUMERS will receive electricity bills higher by 15 percent no sooner than with May payment slips.
 As announced by the Prime Minister Aleksandar Vučić, the Serbian Government will discuss electricity price increase between 15th and 20th March, and only after this will the EPS send the official request for increasing the kilowatt price.